prpr19xx/MikrotikPlus/README.md

 # MikrotikPlus
-This is a C++ connector which wraps the Mikrotik/RouterOS API
+This is a C++ connector which wraps the Mikrotik/RouterOS API.

+It works under Windows, Linux and possibly Mac.